Dave King (singer): Career

 King's professional career began in the early 1980s when he was hired as the vocalist for Fastway, a British hard rock band formed by ex-Motörhead guitarist "Fast" Eddie Clarke and ex-UFO bassist Pete Way in 1983.

 After Fastway, King formed Katmandu with Mandy Meyer (ex-Krokus) and Mike Alonso (former member of the Detroit-based band Speedball), who released one self-titled album.
 The band had a couple of minor hits but later disbanded.

 King retained a record deal with Epic Records, who wanted him to sing for Jeff Beck, but he declined.
 He cofounded Flogging Molly and asked to be released from his Epic contract.

 Flogging Molly continues to record and tour, reaching No. 4 on the Billboard 200 and No. 1 on the Billboard Indie Chart over the years.

 On March 20, 2024, Dave and Flogging Molly covered The Pogues' "The Old Main Drag" at the Sinéad & Shane (billed as "a St. Paddy's Celebration of Sinéad O'Connor and Shane MacGowan") at Carnegie Hall concert in New York City.

 Flogging Molly followed up their summer 2024 European tour with a headlining run in the US in September/October.

 Personal life

 King is married to musician and bandmate Bridget Regan.
 On February 5, 2025, the band announced the cancellation of their ongoing tour due to King suffering from a 'very serious health condition.'
 On March 17, 2025, King’s wife, Bridget, posted to social media announcing that King had had undergone multiple surgeries after suffering a brain hemorrhage, before spending two weeks in a coma, and that he was recovering at the Beaumont Hospital in Dublin.

+With King on the mend, the group announced they would be performing again at the 2026 Warped Tour for all five dates along with their 2026 Salty Dog Cruise.
+However, on April 8, 2026, the band announced that they were cancelling their appearances at the Warped Tour citing health concerns with King but stated they still planned to appear on the Salty Dog Cruise.